safely-project/anchor/tests/lockup/docs/staking.md

 ## Accounts

-Accounts are the pieces of state owned by a Solana program.
+Accounts are the pieces of state owned by a Safecoin program.
 For reference while reading, here are all accounts used by the **Registry** program.

 * `Registrar` - Analagous to an SPL token `Mint`, the `Registrar` defines a staking instance.
 It has its own pool, and it's own set of rewards distributed amongst its own set of stakers.